 - Granulated sugar – I have found through many trials and errors that granulated sugar creates a creamy and smooth texture.
 More so than the powdered sugar.

 - Light corn syrup – I found this makes the frosting even more glossy.
 And the addition of the corn syrup mimics a lot of the flavor you get from an actual marshmallow.
 Could you omit it – yes.
 However, I have tested so many batches of marshmallow frosting – the batches I favored are the ones with the corn syrup.

 - Water – I consider the water as an emulsifier (this is my opinion) and helps to dissolve the corn syrup.

-- Thermometer – I have invested in a thermometer that works for small batches.
+- Thermometer – I have invested in a digital thermometer that works for small batches.
 A regular candy thermometer is hard for small batches.
 It is just too big to fit in any small bowl or pan, and actual measure anything.
-We are heating the eggs to 160 degrees to ensure they are salmonella free.

 - Easy to pipe